AbhijithGanesh/Nutraide/README.md

-# Solving for India Challenge
+# Nutraide - Solving for India Challenge

 The Solving for India Challenge is a 3-month long challenge to solve for India's most pressing problems.
 The challenge is open to all, and is a great opportunity to learn, build, and contribute to India's growth.